News & Op-Eds

 But was it really a majority?
-Not just an influential vocal minority, including those reacting to egregiously-lax scene sometimes going in total free-fall?
-Were writer -- formerly part of the furniture -- to hazard guesstimate on breakdown of visitors' various camps on Stewart's former low-key nudity over years, it'd be roughly:
+Not just an influential vocal minority, including those reacting to egregiously-lax scene, essentially in free-fall for want of mindful management support?
+Were writer -- formerly part of the furniture -- to hazard a rough guesstimate on breakdown of visitors' various camps on Stewart's former low-key nudity over years, it'd be:

 5-10% serious freebodies

 25% casual/sometime nudists